fairagro/D4.4.1_SciWIn_concept/report.md

 from CERN, Reana is widely used and under active development since 8 years.
-Our main reason to settle on Reana however was the fact that NFDI4PUNCH provided us simple access to an instance at the Leibniz-Institute for Astrophysics Potsdam through an informal collaboaration.
+Our main reason to settle on Reana however was the fact that NFDI4PUNCH provided us simple access to an instance at the Leibniz-Institute for Astrophysics Potsdam through an informal collaboration.
 Furthermore, the BASE4NFDI project MC4NFDI (​_A Multicloud Infrastructure for the NFDI_) would have ensured robust, well-integrated access to Reana clusters for users of SciWIn.
 Unfortunately, the MC4NFDI proposal was rejected in the $7^{th}$ submission round.